 Principles of Mass and Flow Production is a 55th Anniversary Special Reprint Edition of Frank G. Woollard’s long forgotten book published in 1954, and includes Woollard’s amazing 1925 paper “Some Notes on British Methods of Continuous Production.”
-Both are presented as unabridged digitized images of the original works, and include detailed commentary and analysis by noted Lean management practitioner, author, and educator, Bob Emiliani.
+Both are presented as unabridged digitized images of the original works, and include detailed commentary and analysis by noted progressive management practitioner, author, and educator, Bob Emiliani.

 Frank George Woollard (1883-1957) made major contributions to progressive manufacturing management practices in the British automobile industry of the 1920s and was also the first to develop and implement mechanical materials handling equipment known as automatic transfer machines while working at Morris Motors Ltd., Engines Branch, in Coventry, U.K. His work is comparable, if not superior, to that of the legendary Taiichi Ohno, a principal architect of Toyota Motor Corporation’s production system, and suggests that the timeline for discoveries and attributions of key accomplishments must be revised.

 In 1925, Woollard advocated for the application of progressive management to the entire life cycle of a product: “The ideal of continuous flow must be present from the design and raw material stages up to and even beyond the sales stage.”
 This remarkable insight is, at last, being re-discovered today by forward-thinking leaders.